 When we talk about sustainable destinations, we believe that it is important to offer the vision of both the public and private sector.
 With this in mind, today we bring you this interview with Ignasi Uñó Pérez, CEO and Co-founder of Twentytú Hi-tech Hostel Barcelona, a hotel certified by Biosphere and part of the Barcelona Sustainable Tourism network.

-Ignasi tells us, among other things, why the hostel management decided to be certified by Biosphere and the anticipated benefits, his opinion on the hotel moratorium implemented by the city’s new Lord Mayor, and which are, as he sees it, the major challenges that Barcelona faces as tourist destination.
+Ignasi tells us, among other things, why the hostel management decided to be certified by Biosphere and the anticipated benefits, his opinion on the hotel moratorium implemented by the city’s new Lord Mayor, and which are, as he sees it, the major challenges that Barcelona faces as a tourist destination.

-- Solo travelers appreciate social common areas;
+- Solo travellers appreciate social common areas;

 - Innovation and technology leads to sustainable hostels;

 - Certification of hostels results in a better reputation, unity among employees, a ‘roadmap’ for the future, and a baseline for measuring results;